purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 ```
 fix(Upload CSV): [BREAKING_CHANGE] couple of unit tests for...

-Some parameters of the component were not processed correctly so that an undesired behavior when uploading a csv file an running the component was observed (...)
+Some parameters of the component were not processed correctly so an undesired behavior when uploading a csv file and running the component was observed (...)

 Document change on purple-dye/components#123